Enquire online. Start your MyBudget journey.

 💡 HACK: consider borrowing, buying second-hand, or swapping with other parents to save hundreds of dollars.

 What are ongoing baby expenses?
-Monthly costs to budget for
+Monthly costs to include in your baby budget

 The monthly baby expenses that can really add up: